-A native of Springfield, Missouri, he has lived in Texas, Alabama, and Tennessee.
-After earning a B.S. in Elementary Education and a Master’s Degree in Religious Education, Rob worked for fifteen years in children’s religious educational publishing as a writer, educational consultant, trainer, editor, editorial group manager, and product developer.
+A native of Springfield, Missouri and a graduate of Missouri State University, Rob has lived and worked in Texas, Alabama, and Tennessee.
+After earning a B.S. in Elementary Education and a Master’s Degree in Religious Education, Rob worked for fifteen years in children’s religious educational publishing as a writer, educational consultant, editor, editorial group manager, and product developer.

 In 2006, Rob moved to Florida and began working as an elementary school teacher.
 Soon he was serving as a district writing trainer and resource teacher.
-But he spent most of his career teaching fourth graders about books and words and reading and writing.
-Rob took early retirement in December 2020 and now is writing full time.
+But most of the time he could be found in fourth grade classrooms teaching students about books and words and reading and writing.
+He took early retirement in December 2020 to focus on his writing career.

 And Rob pays it forward.
 He is a frequent speaker, teacher, mentor, coach, and critiquer.
 Rob is also a member of the SCBWI Impact and Legacy Fund Steering Committee.